-Current show: Nick Stafford's award-winning stage adaptation of Michael Morpurg's War Horse featuring life-sized puppets by the internationally renowned Handspring Puppet Company.
+Current show: Nick Stafford's award-winning stage adaptation of Michael Morpurg's War Horse featuring life-sized puppets by the internationally renowned Handspring Puppet Company with special day-time performances of the children's show The Elephantom from 30 June to 6 September 2014.

 Previous theatres on this site include the 1851 Middlesex Music Hall, popularly known as the 'Old Mo' due to the 'Old Mogul' publichouse that was situated next door.
 The music hall was rebuilt in 1911 to designs by Frank Matcham, opening as the New Middlesex Empire on 30 October 1911.
 The theatre was then closed again and extensively refurbished, reopening as the Winter Garden Theatre on 20 May 1919.
 The theatre went dark in on 23 January 1960 after a short Christmas season of Alice in Wonderland starring Frankie Howerd.
 There where plans at the time to rebuild a new theatre incorporating shops and flats, but due to some restrictive convenants on the land these plans never materialised.
 The Winter Garden was finally demolished in 1965, but not before the architect Paul Tvrtkovic had spotted the theatre in Drury Lane in 1962.